JimaoJIANG/inpainting_based_cell_images_augmentation/README.md

 <!-- ---------------------------------------------------- -->
 ## Introduction
 We present an inpainting-based data augmentation method to simultaneously generate cellular images and corresponding partial or full segmentations.
-Our contributions include:
+Our works include:

 1) **A joint generative data augmentation method that generates images with dense cellular instances along with their corresponding partial labels by improving an existing inpainting method designed for natural images.**
 2) **A joint generative method for generating both cellular images and full labels with plugged segmentation network, meanwhile enhancing the robustness of the corresponding segmentation network.**